JoakimTeixeira/startup-company-subscription/README.md

 ## Additional Information

-- All project images are free stock photos or icons provided by [Unsplash](https://unsplash.com/) and [Hatchful](https://hatchful.shopify.com/)
+- All project images are free stock photos and icons provided by [Unsplash](https://unsplash.com/) and [Hatchful](https://hatchful.shopify.com/)